shamy1st/git/README.md

 * **Merging**
     * **Fast-Forward Merge**: if the branches have not diverged.
+        * only move pointer to the branch last commit.
+        * to prevent use "--no-ff"
+        * git config --global ff no , this config prevent any fast-forward merge.
     * **3-Way Merge**: if the branches diverged.

+            git log --oneline --all --graph     #
             git merge bugfix                    # Merges the bugfix branch into the current branch git merge --no-ff bugfix            # Creates a merge commit even if FF is possible git merge --squash bugfix           # Performs a squash merge git merge --abort                   # Aborts the merge

 * **Viewing the merged branches**